Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="cpp-error-postc-disablecheck" %} provide a way to disable postcondition checks, and omit checking code from built binaries.

-#### Exhaustion / Act of God

-{% include requirement/MUSTNOT id="cpp-error-exh-return error" %} return an error to the caller.

-{% include requirement/MAY id="cpp-error-exh-crash" %} crash, if possible.
+{% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
+This means calling some form of fast failing function, like `abort`.

-Note: if your client library needs to be resilient to these kinds of errors you must either provide a fallback system, or construct your code in a way to facilitate proving that such errors can not occur.
+{% include requirement/MUSTNOT id="cpp-error-prec-exceptions" %} throw a C++ exception.

+#### Heap Exhaustion (Out of Memory)

+{% include requirement/MAY id="cpp-error-oom-crash" %} crash.
+Note that on some comonly deployed platforms like Linux, handling heap exhaustion from user mode is not possible in a default configuration.

+> TODO: Do we want to explicitly allow crashing by dereferencing nullptr?
+That will always crash on some machines but not others.

+{% include requirement/MAY id="cpp-error-oom-bad-alloc" %} throw a C++ exception of type `std::bad_alloc` when encountering an out of memory condition.
+Note that most standard library facilities and the built in `operator new` do this automatically.

 #### Recoverable errors

+> TODO: Are we going to define our own exception hierarchy?
+This section is currently unmodified from the C guidelines.

 {% include requirement/MUST id="cpp-error-recov-reporting" %} report errors via an error code enum.
 The core library defines such an enum called `az_result`.

 For example:

-{% highlight c %}
+{% highlight cpp %}
 AZ_NODISCARD az_result az_catherding_count_cats(az_catherding_herd* herd, int* cats) {
   if(herd->has_shy_cats) {
     return AZ_RESULT_CATHERDING_HIDING_CATS;